Korczowa

 Korczowa is a village in the administrative district of Gmina Radymno, within Jarosław County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Ukraine.
-It lies approximately 18 km east of Radymno, 29 km east of Jarosław, and 77 km east of the regional capital Rzeszów.

 Before World War II the settlement was a farmstead in Gnojnice which were a suburb of nearby Krakowiec.

 The Korczowa-Krakovets road border crossing with Ukraine is located nearby.
 As Poland became part of the Schengen Area on 21 December 2007, this border crossing is a Schengen external border.
 The European route E40 crosses the border here.
 The eastern terminus of Poland's A4 motorway and National Road 94 are located at Korczowa.